mavryk-network/mavryk-protocol/docs/developer/tezt.rst

-Tezt: OCaml Tezos Test Framework
+Tezt: OCaml Mavryk Test Framework
 ================================

 `Tezt <https://gitlab.com/nomadic-labs/tezt/>`_ is a generic test framework written in OCaml.
 It focuses on integration tests that launch external processes.
-In particular, Tezt can be used to orchestrate tests involving Tezos nodes and clients.
+In particular, Tezt can be used to orchestrate tests involving Mavryk nodes and clients.

-To facilitate the use with Tezos, Tezt has been complemented by a specific library called Tezt-Tezos.
+To facilitate the use with Mavryk, Tezt has been complemented by a specific library called Tezt-Mavryk.

 Tezt is pronounced `/tɛzti/ <http://ipa-reader.xyz/?text=t%C9%9Bzti>`_ (think "tezty", as in *Tez* are tas*ty*).

-The main benefits of using Tezt-Tezos are:
+The main benefits of using Tezt-Mavryk are:

 - tests are written in the same language as Mavkit itself (OCaml), which reduces context switch for developers;